zomzom0810/furima-32468/README.md

 ### Association

 - belongs_to :user
-- has_one :items
+- belongs_to :items
-- has_one :streets
+- has_one :street